- Print this page

 Receipt of sourced birds

-Egg producers should keep records including:
+Egg producers must keep records of all poultry that enter the production area including:

 - details of veterinary chemicals administered to birds at a hatchery (for example, vaccinations and observance to any withholding periods).